ABC can review your case list

 4th - Independence Day

-13th - ABOG candidates notified to submit case lists and photographs
+13th - ABOG Certifying Exam candidates notified to how to submit case lists and photographs

-31st - ABOG final deadline to apply for 2021 Subspecialty Oral Exam
+30th - ABOG final deadline to apply for 2022 Subspecialty Certifying Exam

-31st - ABOG Oral Exam - final case list submission and/or exam fee
+31st - ABOG final case list submission with exam fee for Certifying Exam candidates

 Dr. Das' fast track advice

-If you the fast track for the 2021 oral exam, you will begin collecting your cases JULY 1.
-Even though you cannot apply for the exam until February 2021, if you wait that long to start collecting your cases, you're already SEVEN months behind - BIG MISTAKE!
+If you are fast tracking for the 2022 oral exam, you will begin collecting your cases JULY 1.
+Even though you cannot apply for the exam until February 2022, if you wait that long to start collecting your cases, you're already SEVEN months behind - BIG MISTAKE!

 This is the month that you will hear which test month you have been assigned.
 Our Interactive Review Course is perfectly timed to help prepare you for your exam.
-You have the option of coming to our September or November course.
+You have the option of attending virtually in September or live in November.